semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 To ensure that findings are high-signal, comprehensive, and easy for users to prioritize, a Semgrep Secrets scan performs the following:

+* Search using regex
-* Regex and Semantic analysis
+* Semantic analysis
 * Validation
 * Entropy analysis